AguaClara/aguaclara_tutorial/docs/source/git-and-github/git-basics.rst

 Git Terminology
 ===============

 The purpose of GitHub is to allow multiple people to work on a coding project and maintain consistency.
-In order to accomplish this Git employs a number of tools such as pull, push, commit, and merge conflicts which are explained below.
+In order to accomplish this, Git employs a number of tools such as pull, push, commit, and merge conflicts which are explained below.
 To aid(e) in this explanation let's imagine that AguaClara is a company which owns a chain of sandwich restaurants.

 Repository
 ----------